Solar Energy: The Full Picture

 Power Density: Solar PV vs. Hydroelectric (Global Data)

 A 2022 peer-reviewed study in Nature Scientific Reports measured the spatial energy density of electricity sources worldwide.
-Solar PV averages ~5–10 W/m², while large hydroelectric facilities achieve higher energy output per unit of reservoir surface area in many configurations.
-The key finding: solar requires far more land per unit of reliable energy delivered.
+Solar PV averages ~5–10 W/m², while large hydroelectric facilities can achieve higher energy output per unit of reservoir surface area in many configurations.

 Key Data Points